a-bentofreire/beamtoix/docs/pages/library/paths.md

    Used in `text-shadow`, `transform`.
 - via dual-properties.

-ABeamer has the following built-in dual-properties:
+BeamToIX has the following built-in dual-properties:

 - Interpolate the following CSS properties for DOM Elements:
    * `left-top`.